peter-murray/workflow-application-token-action/README.md

 * `Repository permissions`, `Organization permissions` and/or `User permissions` should be set to allow the access required for the token that will be issued
 * `Where can this GitHub App be installed?` should be scoped to your desired audience (the current account, or any account)

-Once the application is created you will be taken to the `General` settings page for the new applicaiont.
+Once the application has been created you will be taken to the `General` settings page for the new application.
 The GitHub Application will be issued an `App ID` which you can see in the `About` section, take note of this for later use in the Actions workflow.

-On the `General` settings page for the application, at the bottom there is a `Private keys` section that you will need to use to generate a private key so that we can sign access token requests with.
+On the `General` settings page for the application, at the bottom there is a `Private keys` section that you can use to generate a private key that can be utilized to authenticate as the application.
 Generate a new private key and store the information for later use.

 _Note: the private keys can and should be rotated periodically to limit the risks of them being exposed in use._

-### Authorize the GitHub Application
+### Install the GitHub Application
-Once you have the GitHub Application defined, you will need to authorize the application on the target repository or repositories that you want it to have access to.
-Typically these will be any repositories that you want to gather information from or want the application to modify as per the scopes that were defined when the application was created.
+Once you have the GitHub Application defined, you will need to install the application on the target repository or repositories that you want it to have access to.
+These will be any repositories that you want to gather information from or want the application to modify as per the scopes that were defined when the application was installed.

-You will also need to have install the GitHub Application on the repository that will be retrieving tokens for the GitHub Application via the GitHub Actions workflow as this is a hard requirement for the action currently.
+_Note: The GitHub Application will need to be installed on the repository that you are executing the GitHub Actions workflow from, as the implementation requires this before it will generate access tokens for you_.

 ### Using the GitHub Action in a Workflow

-To use the action in a worklow it is recommended that you store the GitHub Application Private key in GitHub Secrets.
+To use the action in a worklow, it is recommended that you store the GitHub Application Private key in GitHub Secrets.
 This can be done at a repository or organization level (provided that the actions workflow has access to the secret).

-When storing the Private key, you can paste the raw PEM encoded certificate contents that the GitHub Application generates for you or Base64 encode it.
+When storing the Private key, you can store the raw PEM encoded certificate contents that the GitHub Application generates for you or Base64 encode it in the secret.

 #### Parameters